-Symptom Check item CONSULT-III/GST cannot access any system.
-CONSULT-III/GST DLC power supply circuit (Terminal 8 and 16) and ground circuit (Terminal 4 and 5) CONSULT-III cannot access individual system.
-(Other systems can be accessed.)
-Power supply and ground circuit for the control unit of the system (For detailed circuit, refer to wiring diagram for each system.)
-Open or short circuit between the system and CONSULT-III DLC (For detailed circuit, refer to wiring diagram for each system.)
+Symptom Check item GI CONSULT-III cannot access any system.
+CONSULT-III DLC power supply circuit (Terminal 8) and ground circuit (Terminal 4).
+CONSULT-III cannot access in- • Power supply and ground circuit for the control unit of the system (For detailed circuit, refer to wiring diagram for each system). В dividual system.
+(Other sys- tems can be accessed.)
+Open or short circuit between the system and CONSULT-III DLC (For detailed circuit, refer to wiring diagram for each system).
 Open or short circuit CAN communication line.
-Refer to LAN-20, "Trouble Diagnosis Flow Chart".
+Refer to LAN-15, "Trouble Diagnosis Flow Chart". С